 “We are watching, and we will find you,” the CCC said.

-Home delivery licenses going to Social Equity applicants remains an ongoing issue.
+Home delivery licenses going to Social Equity applicants remain an ongoing issue.

 Lessons for New Jersey Cannabis

-It is a cautionary tale for those in favor of independent craft cannabis and social equity licensed businesses to remember while operating in New Jersey.
-Unfortunately, it is only one New Jersey could learn from Massachusetts.
+It is a cautionary tale for those favoring independent craft cannabis and social equity licensed businesses to remember while operating in New Jersey.
+Unfortunately, it is only one New Jersey that could learn from Massachusetts.